-If you were not awarded the IB Diploma and only achieved an IB Certificate you won't be eligible for a UAC rank.
+If you were not awarded the IB Diploma and only completed a DP course you won't be eligible for a UAC rank.
 You may, however, be considered for an offer through UAC where offers are based solely on other selection criteria.
-Note that only a very small number of courses make offers based solely on other selection criteria.
+Note that this applies to only a very small number of courses.

 Check with participating institutions admissions offices for further information about alternative pathways.

 To be eligible for a UAC rank, your IB Diploma or Bilingual Diploma must have been awarded.
 The rank is then assigned based on your overall score out of 45 (as reported on your official academic transcript) per the table below.
 For tertiary entrance purposes in all Australian states and Territories (except South Australia, the Northern Territory and Tasmania), this rank is comparable with the Australian Tertiary Admissions Rank (ATAR).

 For more information, read Determining ATAR Equivalents for International Baccalaureate Students from the Australasian Conference of Tertiary Admissions Centres (ACTAC).